hopppe/travel-split2/README.md

 - Track who owes what to whom
 - Add placeholder participants that others can claim
 - Share trips with friends using invite codes
+- User authentication with email and password
+- Offline functionality - continue using the app without internet
+- Currency conversion - record expenses in different currencies
+- Real-time balance calculations and updates

 ## Technical Details

 - Built with SwiftUI
 - Uses Firebase for backend storage and authentication
 - Implements real-time updates for expenses and balances
+- Supports offline mode using local caching
+- Network connectivity monitoring
+- Modern MVVM architecture

 ## How to Use

+### Getting Started

+1. Create an account or sign in with existing credentials
+2. Once logged in, you'll see your trips dashboard

 ### Creating a Trip